layer-3/docs/docs/legacy/finance/smart-clearing-house.md

 The clearing house enters the picture after a buyer and a seller execute a trade.
 Its role is to accomplish the steps that finalize, and therefore validate, the transaction.
 In acting as a middleman, the clearinghouse provides the security and efficiency that is integral to stability in a financial market.

-A traditional Clearing House is tasked with five crucial roles that add stability, security and transparency to markets;&#x20;
+A traditional Clearing House is tasked with five crucial roles that add stability, security and transparency to markets;

 #### 1) Clearing & Finalizing Trades